Timthreetwelve/DailyDocuments/DailyDocuments/ReadMe.txt

 of that list item.
 To update an item, simply make any changes in the appropriate text box and then press the tab key or the enter key.

+To arrange list items, simply drag an entry to a new position in the list.

 To delete an item from the list, highlight that item in the list on the left side of the window and then click the Delete Item button.